WhatsApp/erlt/doc/05_structs.md

 ### Access

-ErlT introduces the "." - dot operator for accessing records.
+ErlT introduces the "." - dot operator for accessing fields of structs

 ```erlang
 Date.year